HTTPArchive/almanac.httparchive.org/src/content/en/2021/accessibility.md

 We found that 29% (up from  25% in 2020) of desktop sites and 29% of mobile sites (up from 25% in 2020) had homepages with at least one element with an explicitly assigned `role="button"`.
 This suggests that close to a third of websites are using the `button` role on elements in order to change their semantics, with the exception of buttons that have been explicitly assigned the button role, which is redundant.

-If non-interactive elements such as `<div>`s and `<span>`s have been assigned a button role, there is a significant chance that the expected keyboard focus order and operability will not be applied, which would result in WCAG 2.1.1 Keyboard and 2.4.3 Focus order problems.
-In addition, Windows High Contrast Mode will not honor ARIA, so elements that are not native HTML button elements may not appear to be interactable in this mode.
-We found that 11% of desktop and mobile sites have either a `<div>` or a `<span>` with an explicit button role.
+If non-interactive elements such as `<div>`s and `<span>`s have been assigned a button role, there is a significant chance that the expected keyboard focus order and operability will not be applied, which would result in <a hreflang="en" href="https://www.w3.org/TR/UNDERSTANDING-WCAG20/keyboard-operation-keyboard-operable.html">WCAG 2.1.1 Keyboard</a> and <a hreflang="en" href="https://www.w3.org/TR/UNDERSTANDING-WCAG20/navigation-mechanisms-focus-order.html">2.4.3 Focus order problems</a>.
+In addition, <a hreflang="en" href="https://ericwbailey.design/writing/truths-about-digital-accessibility/#windows-high-contrast-mode-ignores-aria">Windows High Contrast Mode will not honor ARIA</a>, so elements that are not native HTML button elements may not appear to be interactable in this mode.
+We found that 11% of desktop and mobile sites have either a `<div>` or a `<span>` with an explicit `button` role.

 When a button role is applied to an `<a>` element, it overrides the implicit link role that anchor elements come with.
 This can lead to a confusing user experience because the expected behavior for a button would be to trigger an in-page action, whereas a link would typically navigate somewhere.
-There would also be a violation WCAG 2.1.1, Keyboard if the correct keyboard behavior has not been implemented (links are not activated with the space key, whereas buttons are).
+There would also be a violation <a hreflang="en" href="https://www.w3.org/TR/UNDERSTANDING-WCAG20/keyboard-operation-keyboard-operable.html">WCAG 2.1.1, Keyboard</a> if the correct keyboard behavior has not been implemented (links are not activated with the space key, whereas buttons are).
 Additionally, when a button role is announced by a screen reader without the expected corresponding behavior, it can create a confusing and disorienting experience for an assistive technology user.

 We found that 19% of desktop pages (up from 16% in 2020) and 18% (up from 15% in 2020) of mobile pages contained at least one anchor element with `role="button"`.
-A native `<button>` element would be a better choice, per the first rule of ARIA.
+A native `<button>` element would be a better choice, <a hreflang="en" href="https://www.w3.org/TR/using-aria/#rule1">per the first rule of ARIA</a>.

-This act of adding ARIA roles, or a "role-up", is usually less ideal than using the correct native HTML element.
+  This act of adding ARIA roles, or a <a hreflang="en" href="https://adrianroselli.com/2020/02/role-up.html">"role-up"</a>, is usually less ideal than using the correct native HTML element.
 Again, in the vast majority of these cases a better pattern than explicitly defining `role="button"` on the element in question would be to leverage the native HTML `<button>` element, as it comes with the expected semantics and behavior.

-[TODO: Add big figure percentage]
+{# TODO: Add big figure percentage #}

 ### Using presentation role